-April 12, 1945: Judy and the crew of The Harvey Girls were on location in Chatsworth in the San Fernando Valley filming the “My Intuition” number with her co-star John Hodiak.
+April 12, 1945: Judy, co-star John Hodiak, and the crew of The Harvey Girls were on location in Chatsworth in the San Fernando Valley filming the “My Intuition” number.
 Time called 10 a.m.; Judy arrived at 10:57; dismissed at 3:40 p.m.

-The above was originally reported by Hugh Martin in his wonderful book about The Freed Unit, “The World of Entertainment!”
+The above was originally reported by Hugh Fordin in his wonderful book about The Freed Unit, “The World of Entertainment!”